jw120/react-tutorial-ts/Readme.md

 * v3 - CommentBox composed from CommentList and CommentForm
 * (v4 - Omitted, adds a Comment class that uses props)
 * v5 - Uses the Comment class
+* (v6 - Omitted, used marked library for comments incorrectly)
+* v7 - Used marked library to format comments

 ## TODO